freeman507/phasmophobia_assistant/README.md

 * Added images for evidences and objectives.

+* Added the option for discard evidences manually.

 * Changed the About page to show name of tradutors and contact support.

 ### Last update 01 dec 2020 20:17 (BRT)